e-WV: The West Virginia Encyclopedia Online

 Sign in or create a free account to curate your search content.

-On September 1, 1671, Thomas Batts, Thomas Wood, and Robert Fallam set out from Petersburg, Virginia, with Indian guides to explore beyond the mountains.
+On September 1, 1671, Thomas Batte, Robert Hallom, and Thomas Wood set out from Petersburg, Virginia, with Indian guides to explore beyond the mountains (*see note at the end).
 The colonists who had settled on the eastern seaboard knew very little about what was beyond the Appalachian Mountains.
 It was hoped a trade route across the continent could be discovered.
-Acting under a commission granted to Abraham Wood and authorized by the Virginia House of Burgesses, the Batts and Fallam group is credited with discovering Woods River, now called the New.
+Acting under a commission granted to Abraham Wood and authorized by the Virginia House of Burgesses, the Batte and Hallom group is credited with discovering Woods River, now called the New.

 Woods River retained its name for at least 80 years.
 The Emanuel Bowen map published in 1749 is perhaps the earliest map calling it the New River.
 Land grants referencing the river issued in 1750, to the Harmons who settled in present West Virginia, were still calling it Woods River.

-In 1763, in negotiations following the French and Indian War, the Batts and Fallam exploration was used in treaty negotiations to bolster England's claim to the Ohio Valley.
+In 1763, in negotiations following the French and Indian War, the Batte and Hallom exploration was used in treaty negotiations to bolster England's claim to the Ohio Valley.

 — Authored by W. Eugene Cox